 A closely related challenge (one that actually makes use of a regress) is to interpret Kripke’s argument as revealing that Quine overlooked the normative nature of logic (if one believes that is has such a normative nature).
 Logic, on this view, tells us how we ought to reason.
 However, the general principles that are featured in Kripke’s thought experiment are not norms or imperatives.
 They don’t say anything about how anyone should reason.
 Therefore there is a gap between adopting the belief that a certain logical principle is true and adopting the norm that one ought to reason in a certain way.
 Quine, who takes logical principles to be just like any other general scientific hypotheses, overlooks this.

 There are two reasons why this is not a plausible target for Kripke’s argument.
 First, not all logical norms or imperatives will hold unconditionally.
-But if they are norms that apply under certain conditions, then also a conditional norm could do nothing about the regress.
+But if they are norms that apply under certain conditions, then a conditional norm could do nothing about the regress either.
 The reasoner in the Kripke scenario would still need to be already following that norm in order to apply it under the current conditions.
-Thus, just adding deontic force to a rule doesn’t help with the regress at all, our hypothetical reasoner would still have to instantiate the general norm to the current case and then detach a consequence concerning what they now ought to infer.
+Thus, just adding deontic force to a rule doesn’t help with the regress at all, as our hypothetical reasoner would still have to instantiate the general norm to the current case and then detach a consequence concerning what they now ought to infer.

-The second reason is that the plausible normative force of logical principles is in fact to weak to be of any help in Kripke’s thought experiment.
-As Besson (2018) explains, the recent discussion of the normative force of logic strongly suggests that in order for the argument to go through, we’d need an imperative or a rule that would “move” a subject to reason in accordance with the logical principle at issue.
+The second reason is that the plausible normative force of logical principles is in fact too weak to be of any help in Kripke’s thought experiment.
+As Besson (2018) explains, the recent discussion of the normative force of logic strongly suggests that in order for the argument to go through, we’d need an imperative or a rule that would ‘move’ a subject to reason in accordance with the logical principle at issue.
 However, as we have learned from Harman (1986) and others, logical principles can’t give rise to such rules.
 It simply isn’t always rational to use Modus Ponens and endorse \(q\) whenever you believe \(p\) and \(p \supset q\) for some \(p\) and \(q\).
 However, a weaker principle that would, say, allow that it is rationally permissible to believe \(q\) whenever you believe \(p\) and \(p \supset q\) for some \(p\) and \(q\) is plausible, but would not lead to a plausible regress (see Besson 2018 for details).
 Once you know the principle

 (5) Given your beliefs \(P\) and (if \(P\), then \(Q\)), you are rationally permitted to reason to \(Q\).